chiedozie013/alx-low_level_programming/0x02-functions_nested_loops/README.md

 (File 6-abs.c) a function that computes the absolute value of an integer.
 Prototype: int _abs(int);

 (File 7-print_last_digit.c) a function that prints the last digit of a number.
-Prototype: int print_last_digit(int); Returns the value of the last digit
+Prototype: int print_last_digit(int); Returns the value of the last digit.

+(File 8-24_hours.c) a function that prints every minute of the day of Jack Bauer, starting from 00:00 to 23:59.
+Prototype: void jack_bauer(void);